 Would Allow In-Person Voting At Designated Polling Locations Up To 15 Days Prior To Election

-TRENTON – Legislation sponsored by Senator Nia H. Gill and Jim Whelan to establish early voting in New Jersey was approved today by the state Senate.
+TRENTON – Legislation sponsored by Senator Nia H. Gill and Jim Whelan to establish early voting in New Jersey was approved today by the State Government, Wagering, Tourism and Historic Preservation Committee.
 The Legislation would permit voters to cast ballots in person at designated polling locations as early as 15 days prior to an election.

 Early voting would enable a registered voter to vote at a designated polling place by paper ballot.
 Polling places would be open to voters seven days a week, with uniform voting hours statewide – 10 a.m. to 8 p.m.
 Monday through Saturday; and 10 a.m. to 6 p.m. on Sunday.
 Each county would be required to have at least three early voting locations, however, counties with at least 150,000 but less than 300,000 would be required to have five public locations for early voting; those with 300,000 or more registered voters would be required to have seven polling locations for early voting.
 The bill also would require that early voting sites be geographically located to ensure access by voters.

-In his inaugural address, President Barack Obama expressed the need for voting reform, referencing the long lines that plagued the process on Election Day during the general election in 2012.
+In his State of the Union address, President Obama expressed the need for voting reform, referencing the long lines that plagued the process on Election Day during the General Election in 2012.
+The president highlighted the work of a panel he commissioned, which recommended the expansion of early voting to improve access to the polls.
+The Presidential Commission on Election Administration was headed by Democrat Robert Bauer and Republican Benjamin Ginsberg, who served as counsel for the campaigns of President Obama and Mitt Romney, respectively.
 Currently, two-thirds of the states–32, plus the District of Columbia–offer some sort of early voting, according to the National Conference of State Legislatures.

-The Senate approved the bill by a vote of 24-16.
-It now heads to the Assembly for consideration.
+The Committee approved the bill by a vote of 3-2.
+It now heads to the Senate Budget and Appropriations Committee for consideration.